 After successful completion of the apprenticeship, your employer will issue you a Locksmithing Certificate.

-Once certified, you can work legitimately in a wide range of locksmithing work, such as undertaking the repair, design, and installation of locking and security systems in automotive, industrial, and domestic applications.
+Once certified, you can do various locksmithing work, such as repairing, designing, and installing locking and security systems in automotive, industrial, and domestic applications.

 Join a Professional Locksmithing Organisation to obtain the following benefits: